Copyright (C) Pengfei Li & Kenneth M. Merz Jr. 2015

 The frcmod file will be used in the leap modeling as well.For the metal ion

-Then we can manually change the atom type and charge in the ZN_pre.mol2 file.
-Here we treat the Zinc ion with atom type "ZN" and charge 2.0.
-Here is the mol2 file after modifications: ZN.mol2.
-The oxidation state of metal ion can be changed by modifying its charge information in the mol2 file.For water
+Here "-c 2" means the ion has a charge of 2.0.
+Here is the mol2 file generated: ZN.mol2.
+The oxidation state of metal ion can be assigned by using this option or modifying its charge information in the mol2 file afterwards.For water

 If you want to keep crystal water(s) during the modeling, you can copy it into one single PDB file (e.g. WAT.pdb herein) and then use tleap to add the hydrogen atoms to the water molecule(s).